One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Experimental Details

+The SNN has three layers with the number of neurons as $784$, $50$, and $10$.
+For the spiking computation, we set the size of the time window as $5$, the decay factor as $0.5$, the threshold as $0.3$, and the length as $0.5$.
+We use the Adadm optimizer with the initialized learning rate as $1\times 10^{-3}$, and train the models with $200$ epochs.
+We use the batch size as $100$.
+For both the ES and ULR training methods, we set the number of copies as $200$.

 \textbf{Evaluation criteria}: We evaluate the performance of different optimization methods {by} task performance and adversarial robustness.
-We use FGSM, I-FGSM, and MI-FGSM to craft the adversarial examples on MNIST and Fashion-MNSIT datasets, where the maximum perturbation for each pixel is $0.1$ for all of the attack methods, the max number of iterations is $15$, and the step size is $0.01$ for I-FGSM and MI-FGSM. {For all the evaluations, we consider the corruption on the whole test set .}
+We use FGSM, I-FGSM, and MI-FGSM to craft the adversarial examples on MNIST and Fashion-MNSIT datasets, where the maximum perturbation for each pixel is $0.1$ for all of the attack methods, the max number of iterations is $15$, and the step size is $0.01$ for I-FGSM and MI-FGSM. {For all the evaluations, we consider the corruption on the whole test set.}

-\textbf{Results}: As shown in Tab. \ref{tab:snn}, ES fails in training SNN, and the LR method can achieve a higher classification accuracy on clean and adversarial datasets.
-Specifically, LR has an average improvement of $1.55\%$ on two clean datasets and $44.3\%$ on adversarial examples.
-The activation function in SNN is discontinuous, which hinders the application of the chain rule-based BP method, and the BP adopted here is based on an approximate computation.
-The unbiasedness of the LR gradient estimation leads to superior results.
+\textbf{Results}: As shown in Tab. \ref{tab:snn}, ES fails in training SNN, and the ULR method can achieve a higher classification accuracy on clean and adversarial datasets.
+Specifically, ULR has an average improvement of $1.55\%$ on two clean datasets and $44.3\%$ on adversarial examples.
+The activation function in SNN is discontinuous, which hinders the application of the chain rule-based BP method, and the BP adopted here is based on an approximated computation.
+The unbiasedness of the ULR gradient estimation leads to superior results.